-Arts and Science Online offers courses through an online learning platform called Moodle.
+Arts and Science Online offers courses through an online learning platform called OnQ.
 It works much like a web forum where courses are chronologically organized to lay out assignments, readings, videos, discussion forums, quizzes, group work, and tutorials, all of which are available 24/7.
-You can log into Moodle on the first day of classes to access your course materials.
+You can log into OnQ on the first day of classes to access your course materials.
 Many courses also require a textbook, e-textbook or other resource which may be purchased through the Campus Bookstore.

 Queen’s online courses are developed with a focus on active learning by Queen’s professors with a team of online learning and technology specialists.
 You’ll get to know your professor and classmates throughout the term.
 You’ll work with other students on class projects and share perspectives on discussion board assignments.

 While some online activities may take place live, these sessions are always recorded so that you can view them at your convenience.
 Assignments will have fixed deadlines, but when you choose to work on them is up to you.
 It is a good idea to familiarize yourself with the course syllabus during the first week of classes to get a sense of how much each assignment is worth, when assignments are due, and how you can fit them into your personal schedule.